 The RDID instruction is for reading the manufacturer ID of 1-byte and followed by Device ID of 2-byte.
-The Macronix Manufacturer ID is C2(hex), the memory type ID is 20(hex) as the first-byte device ID, and the individual device ID of second-byte ID is as followings: 13(hex) for MX25L4006E.
+The Macronix Manufacturer ID and Device ID are listed as table of "ID Definitions".

 While Program/Erase operation is in progress, it will not decode the RDID instruction, so there's no effect on the cycle of program/erase operation which is currently in progress.
 When CS# goes high, the device is at standby stage.